2022-23 Sawyer Seminar Events

 The Foundation is now fundamentally interested in the themes of social and racial justice.
 In terms of scholarly projects such as the Sawyer Seminars, Mellon will look for a strong focus on race and ethnicity and related intersectional analyses as well as those that focus on filling in the gaps left by more traditional narratives about the history and culture of the Americas.
 A more detailed description of the program’s aims, structure, budgetary guidelines, and selection procedures is appended and available on Mellon's website.

-The 2022–23 Mellon Sawyer Seminar, Racial Reckoning and Social Justice through Comics, will bring diverse individuals, institutions, and organizations together to critically engage questions of racial representation in the popular international formats of comics.
-The seminar will be co-directed by UI faculty members Corey Creekmur, Ana Merino, and Rachel Williams.
+The 2022–23 Mellon Sawyer Seminar, Racial Reckoning through Comics, will bring diverse individuals, institutions, and organizations together to critically engage questions of racial representation in the popular international formats of comics.
+The seminar will be co-directed by Corey Creekmur, Ana Merino, and Rachel Williams.